TS-CUBED/haemoFoam/README.md

 This is the preprint of the 2021 Mathematics paper:

 Schenkel, T. and Halliday, I., 2020.
 Continuum Scale Non Newtonian Particle Transport Model for Haemorheology--Implementation and Validation. arXiv preprint arXiv:2004.12380. https://arxiv.org/abs/2004.12380

+## Documentation

+Documentation is not complete yet.
+For the time being there are a few videos I recorded for my students: https://www.youtube.com/playlist?list=PLWHQIdms-YHSVrFf5qchNdjX-lFuDj4kK